mortenson/lexical-collab-stream/README.md

 After reading the article "[Collaborative Text Editing without CRDTs or OT](https://mattweidner.com/2025/05/21/text-without-crdts.html)", I thought that it's be fun to try to build a collaborative editor without Yjs.

-Basically, every local lexical mutation is sent to a redis stream over websockets and broadcast to all listeners

 Here's how it works:

 1. Ensure that every node has a (unique) UUID by watching for create mutations.